Dog mess is an eyesore and a health hazard. If you are a dog owner, you have a legal duty to clean up every time your dog messes in a public place.

 Please use our online Street Maintenance Form

 Registered blind people are not required to clean up after their guide dogs.
-There is also exemption for dog owners on some kinds of public land, including:
+There is also an exemption for dog owners on some kinds of public land, including:

 Land used for agriculture or woodlands